Logo of AltuMED featuring a stylized letter A and the tagline Smarter, Healthier Revenue in blue and gray text.

 Verifying credentials

-Contact all necessary institutions to authenticate the practitioner's credentials are valid and up-to-date.
+Contact all necessary institutions to authenticate that the practitioner's credentials are valid & up-to-date.

 Compiling files